 Water filters vary in design depending on their purpose, and there is currently

 The taste of tap water varies slightly among water treatment systems and depends on the water’s source.
 This variety occurs because the concentration of components in the water differs from sample to sample.
-Brita provide different filtration options that can change how water tastes.
+Brita provides different filtration options that can change how water tastes.

 This article looks at how Brita and other water filters work, including what they filter and their effectiveness.